 Modern businesses produce so much content for a huge variety of platforms, and this will often involve many different team members.
 It’s important that each person can quickly tap into the brand’s voice and maintain consistent messaging.
 When you have clear content guidelines, it’s much easier for people to jump in and create on-brand content right from the beginning.

 While your content guidelines help creators on a macro level, you also need each piece of content to be focused on specific goals.
-To achieve this, you should be producing a detailed content outline for every piece of content (check out my article on AI in digital marketing to see how you can make this process easier).
+To achieve this, you should be producing a detailed content outline for every piece of content.

 The more you can dig into your subject and find out what information your target audience is looking for, the more focused you can be with your content outline.
 Set out where this piece of content fits into your customer journey, and make it clear what actions you want readers to take next.